Construction

 What is inventory management for construction?

-In construction, inventory management refers to tracking and controlling the supplies, materials, and equipment required to execute construction.
-For some businesses, these assets may be machinery like tractors and cranes.
-For other construction companies, this may refer to raw materials like lumber and steel.
+In construction, inventory management refers to tracking and controlling the supplies, materials, and assets required to execute construction.
+Supplies and materials often include raw materials like lumber and steel and hundreds of special tools, and assets may include extremely high-value equipment like tractors and cranes.

-Regardless of what your construction company keeps on hand, optimizing how you procure, store, track, and distribute these resources improves the speed at which projects are completed and whether they are completed within budget.
-Moreover, optimizing construction inventory management and inventory control reduces wast, boosts sustainability, and prevents supply shortages and stockouts, and enhances productivity by ensuring the right materials and equipment are in the right place at the right time.
+Regardless of what your construction company keeps on hand, optimizing how you procure, store, track, and audit this inventory can ensure projects are completed on time and within budget.
+Moreover, optimizing construction inventory management and inventory control reduces waste, improves sustainability, prevents supply shortages and stockouts, and enhances productivity by ensuring the right materials and equipment are in the right place at the right time.

 Construction companies practicing inventory management typically use one of three systems: manual inventory management (pen-and-paper), spreadsheet inventory management, or inventory management software.

 The following best practices are some of the most critical aspects of an optimized inventory management strategy.
-They’re practiced by construction companies of every shape and size, from small businesses serving just a few customers to national operations executing projects everywhere.
+They’re practiced by construction companies of every shape and size, from small businesses serving just a few customers to international operations executing projects all over the world.

 Free Ebook: Getting Started With Inventory Tracking